HChai01/ISGPRE/README.md

 # Mapping identifiers
 You need to use some online tools such as [UniProt](https://www.uniprot.org/uploadlists/), [HGNC](https://biomart.genenames.org/martform/#!/default/HGNC?datasets=hgnc_gene_mart) to map your gene identifiers to our accepted ones.

 We also compiled two programs to map approved gene symbols or RefSeq accession numbers to Ensembl gene IDs.
 You can find them after unzipping 'ISGPRE_compiled.zip'.
-To use our mapping programs, you just need to paste your indenfiers in 'Other_identifiers.txt' and then go to the 'ISGPRE_compiled' folder to run `java Symbol_to_Ensembl` or `java RefSeq_to_Ensembl` in the 'Terminal'.
+To use our mapping programs, you just need to paste your indenfiers in 'Other_identifiers.txt' and then go to the 'ISGPRE_compiled' folder to run `java Symbol_to_Ensembl` or `java RefSeq_to_Ensembl` in the Terminal tool.